What You’ll Learn in This Article

 This curing process can be performed by placing your trimmed buds in a glass jar or rubbermaid tote for 4-8 weeks.
 During the first week or two, the containers should be opened daily to allow some fresh oxygen to replace the air in the container.
 This process is called burping and is repeated until the buds have the optimal moisture content.
 In the last two weeks of curing the containers are opened every 2-3 days.

 Glass jars are the ideal option for short-term storage.
 Ideally, cannabis jars should be opaque and airtight for ample preservation of cannabinoids and terpenes.
 For long-term storage, growers should vacuum seal their final product whenever possible.

 Cannabis cultivation is a dedicated practice for home growers and professional cultivators alike.
-To master growing marijuana takes a lot of patience, trial and error, but with time — and a few great suggestions from seasoned growers — you’ll be able to give your plants a healthy life from seed to harvest.
+To master growing marijuana takes a lot of patience and trial and error, but with time — and a few great suggestions from seasoned growers — you’ll be able to give your plants a healthy life from seed, or clone, to harvest.

 In most countries and local jurisdictions where cannabis is legal — medically or recreationally — some sort of home cultivation of marijuana is typically allowed, but growing laws vary significantly from country to country and even city to city.
 If you’re a prospective or current home grower, you should know the laws and regulations of your jurisdiction.